-Furthermore, the results mentioned above allow us to derive conditions on the precisions with which the preconditioners have to be applied such that forward and backward errors of the same magnitude are produced at a certain iteration step.
-Thus, we can theoreticallyguarantee that we can employ low precision for the application of the preconditioners while retaining working precision accuracy for the computed approximation, as long as reasonable conditions are satisfied.
+The results mentioned above allow us to derive conditions on the precisions with which the preconditioners have to be applied such that forward and backward errors of the same magnitude are produced in a certain iteration.
+Thus, we can theoretically guarantee that we can employ low precision for the application of the preconditioners while retaining working precision accuracy for the computed approximation, as long as reasonable conditions are satisfied.

 Due to the development of hardware and machine learning techniques, mixed precision algorithms have attracted significant attention in recent years.
 Rather than the traditional approach of using a uniform precision (the \emph{working precision}) for storage and computation throughout an algorithm, it is desirable to use low precision in select parts of a computation, as this can require less memory, less data movement, less energy, and less computational time.
 Since using low precision may compromise the accuracy of the final result in finite precision, carefully adopting low precision arithmetic is essential to significantly accelerate computation while maintaining the required accuracy; see the surveys~\cite{Survey2021,HM2022} for more information.